 The CTS offers a personal, confidential, safe place for you to reflect openly and honestly on your gifts and talents and how best to use those effectively in your ministry.
-The CTS uses coaching techniques and offers psychometric assessments to promote thinking about being the best you can be and what supports that.
+The CTS uses coaching techniques to promote thinking about being the best you can be and what supports that.

 We want those who use the CTS to find it welcoming, inclusive, helpful, professional and expert.
 Our ethos is to offer a safe, supportive, confidential service where conversations will reflect openly and honestly on how personal gifts and talents can continue to contribute to an effective and fruitful ministry.

 Usually there is an initial conversation to find out what you would like to do and what you want to achieve.
 Sometimes a single conversation is all that is required but more often several sessions are undertaken – anything up to six sessions is not uncommon.
 It really does depend on what needs to happen.

 The distances and costs involved in a face to face meeting can be prohibitive.
 The CTS has proven to be very effective using telephone or video call technology such as Zoom or Teams.
 Clients can conduct these in their own comfortable, quiet, private space with little distractions.

 The CTS is a response to individual needs and therefore operates on a basis of self-referral.
 It may be the case that the CTS is recommended to you by someone in your diocese but the move to contact the service should be something that you want to happen.
 It may be the case that accessing funding from your Diocese is easier if they have recommended your use of the Service.